MGitHubL/Deep-Temporal-Graph-Clustering/README.md

 4 For test, Run the ```clustering.py``` in the ```./framework/experiments``` folder.

-Note that the node embeddings in the ```emb``` folder are just placeholders, you need to run the main code to generate them.
+Note that the node embeddings in the ```./emb./patent/patent_TGC_200.emb``` folder are just placeholders, you need to run the main code to generate them.

 ## Cite us